Federal Judge Delays Michael Flynn Sentencing In Case Of Lying To Feds

 This was "a high-ranking senior official of the administration making false statements to federal agents while on the premises of the White House," the judge said.

+"I'm not hiding my disgust, my disdain, for this criminal offense," he added.

-At another point, the judge asked prosecutor Brandon van Grack whether Flynn's conduct might have amounted to "treason" and the judge also suggested Flynn may have been acting as a foreign agent during his 24 days in the Trump White House.
+At another point, the judge asked prosecutor Brandon Van Grack whether Flynn's conduct might have amounted to "treason" and the judge also suggested Flynn may have been acting as a foreign agent during his 24 days in the Trump White House.

 Van Grack responded that Flynn's undeclared lobbying work for Turkey ended before his stint in the White House, and that "the government has no reason to believe that the defendant has committed treason."